Huma2323/RShiny-App-County-Business-Patterns-Analysis/README.md

 # County-Business-Patterns-Analysis
-Exploring the Employment and Earning Patterns in the Business Industries in the US on a State Level
+Exploring the Employment and Earning Patterns in the Business Industries in the US on a State Level using an R Shiny App